Mosamir93/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #13-change_group changes the group owner to school for the file hello

-#100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories
+#100-change_owner_and_group changes the owner to vincent and the group owner to staff for all the files and directories in current working directory